-It wouldn’t be Mortal Kombat without Scorpion, and so of course he leads the character roster.
-A ninja who has already died but been resurrected, he’s one of the few character who has appeared in every single Mortal Kombat game, inspiring fear in his opponents before getting them to “come over here” for a brutal beat-down.
+It wouldn’t be Mortal Kombat without Scorpion, and so, of course, he leads the character roster.
+A ninja who has already died but been resurrected, he’s one of the few characters who has appeared in every single Mortal Kombat game, inspiring fear in his opponents before getting them to “come over here” for a brutal beat-down.

 While Scorpion has some fiery moves, Sub-Zero is trrue to his name, bringing ice-based elemental moves to the Mortal Kombat 11 cast of characters.
 He’s another of the lucky characters to have appeared in every Mortal Kombat game so far, and he returns once again in MK11.

 Not all is as it seems with Raiden.
 Raiden has appeared in every major Mortal Kombat game, and though he’s the God of Thunder and originates from the heavens, Raiden doesn’t appear to be all that good any more in MK11 – though he is certainly still god-like.
 This new ‘dark’ form of Raiden brings red-tinted lightning magic to the MK11 roster.

 All-new for the character roster of Mortal Kombat 11 is Geras – a powerful new warrior who can manipulate the time and the sands – which seems to be a reference to the sands of time, of course.
 His sand moves can be used for projectile attacks and to create decoys to distract enemies, while his manipulation of time allows for teleportation and other difficult-to-predict shenanigans mid-fight.